Gardens just would not be complete without the magnificent scented rose flowers and winter is a perfect time to plant them.

 SOIL PREPARATION FOR ROSES

 Now the real trick for roses is in the soil preparation.
 Roses love a rich organic soil.
-For best results mix into existing soil Searles® Rose and Citrus Compost.
+For best results mix into existing soil Searles® Rose & Citrus Specialty Mix.
 Plant your roses straight into this.
 You’ll be rewarded with stunning growth and magnificent blooms.
 Prior to planting out your roses, add to the soil a handful or two of Dolomite and sulphate of potash.
 All roses require regular calcium in their diet so the Dolomite will help with this plus bring added magnesium which all plants require to assist them take up nutrition.
 The potash will encourage strong upright stems and good flowering while helping to naturally guard the plants from black spot.
 Don’t be too concerned if your soil is somewhat on the heavier side as roses of all kinds actually prefer these conditions over light sandy soil.

 Roses need regular fertilising to keep producing their glorious flowers.
 One great fertiliser recommended and endorsed by the Qld Rose Society is Searles Flourish® Soluble Plant Food.
 Searles Flourish® provides plants with fast acting nutrients to ensure better growth and flowering.
 Apply at planting time and continue every 2-3 weeks, especially during flowering.